ACNS1833

 • Patients with a known seizure disorder should be stable.

-• No prior therapy: Patients must not have received any prior tumor-directed therapy, including chemotherapy, radiation therapy, immunotherapy or bone marrow transplant.
+• Patients must not have received any prior tumor-directed therapy, including chemotherapy, radiation therapy, immunotherapy, or bone marrow transplant.
 Prior surgical intervention is permitted.

 • Patients may not be receiving any other investigational agents.